filepi/dbc/README.md

 # prova_sicredi

 This project is part of a technical challenge for DBC company.
-It is an using selenium web driver, Junit and Maven.
+It was implemented  using selenium web driver, JUnit and Maven.
+You can use Run button in Eclipse to execute the automated test case.